vyquocvu/litebrowser/internal/renderer/README.md

 # HTML Renderer Module

-The HTML renderer module provides canvas-based rendering capabilities for the litebrowser project.
+The HTML renderer module provides canvas-based rendering capabilities for the Goosie project.
 It parses HTML content, builds a render tree, performs layout calculations, and renders the content onto a Fyne canvas.

 ## Architecture